 Insurance Requirements for Amazon

 You can become a self employed courier driver for Amazon, which is referred to as Amazon Flex.
 The job is similar to Hermes as you can work to your own schedule and they state you can earn between £13 - £15 an hour.
-Unlike Hermes, Amazon Flex do not offer their own courier insurance, this is something you will need to sort out yourself.
-Amazon Flex states that you are required to have insurance with class 3 business use.
+Amazon Flex will provide the hire and reward insurance top up for you, but you will need to have business class 3 insurance which you will need to acquire yourself.
 This would mean you have unlimited long distance travel and your vehicle can be used for commercial purposes.
 This is the same type of insurance required by Hermes.
 When you seek out your insurance you need to make sure your policy covers you for courier use.
 You would be required to sort out this insurance before you are able to start working for Amazon Flex.

 The difference between insurance for employed and self-employed delivery drivers